New Bridge Learning Centre

 Impact

-The Learning Centre has designed its own assessment system to track impact called ‘Dashboard’ The Dashboard has been designed to assess, measure and track progress of young people against their EHCP outcomes, communication and life skills.
-Teachers set targets for all students using the small step ‘I can’ statements from the My Learning curriculum:
+The Learning Centre has designed its own assessment system to track impact and this has been designed to assess, measure and track progress of young people against their EHCP outcomes, communication and life skills.
+Teachers set targets for all students using small step ‘I can’ statements from the My Learning curriculum:

 Independence